apptainer/apptainer-userdocs/appendix.rst

 .. _singularity-environment-variables:

 ***************************************
- {Singularity}'s environment variables
+ {Project}'s environment variables
 ***************************************

-{Singularity} comes with some environment variables you can set or modify depending on your needs.
+{Project} comes with some environment variables you can set or modify depending on your needs.
 You can see them listed alphabetically below with their respective functionality.